Vegan Sweet Potato Peanut Soup

 - Add in the cubed sweet potatoes, followed by the tomato paste, coconut milks, water, salt, and turmeric.
 Simmer for at least 30 minutes, until sweet potatoes are fork-tender.

-- Add peanut butter and peanuts and stir until peanut butter is well combined in to the soup.
-Add the kale and simmer an additional 15 minutes to an hour, until soup reaches desired thickness and sweet potatoes are broken down to taste preference.
+- Add peanut butter and peanuts and stir until peanut butter is well combined into the soup.
+Add the kale and simmer an additional 15 minutes to an hour, until the soup reaches the desired thickness and sweet potatoes are broken down to taste preference.
 Stir in the lime juice before serving.
 Top with additional peanuts.